 All construction or renovation projects require Environmental Planning and Historic Preservation (EHP) review.
 The recipient is also encouraged to have completed as many steps as possible for a successful EHP review in support of their proposal for funding (e.g., coordination with the relevant Historic Preservation Office to identify potential historic preservation issues and to discuss the potential for project effects; compliance with all state and local EHP laws and requirements).
 Projects for which the recipient believes an Environmental Assessment (EA) may be needed, as defined in DHS Instruction Manual 023-01-001-01, Revision 01, EHP Directive and Instruction, FEMA Directive 108-1, and FEMA Instruction 108-1-1, must also be identified to the FEMA HQ Preparedness Officer within the first six months of the award, regardless of the length of the period of performance.
 Completed EHP review materials for construction and renovation projects must be submitted no later than 12 months before the end of the period of performance.
-EHP policy guidance and the EHP Screening Form, can be found online at: https://www.fema.gov/media-library/assets/documents/90195.
+EHP policy guidance and the EHP Screening Form can both be found on FEMA.gov.
 EHP review materials should be sent to gpdehpinfo@fema.dhs.gov.